Mohamed-Y0/Pixify/README.md

-# Crasher - Image Compressor
+# Pixify - Image Compressor

 A simple web app to upload and compress images using Next.js, TypeScript, and Sharp.